Blog

 Make the Most of Medicare's Enrollment Season

-In order to make the most of the 2022 enrollment season for 2023 plans, your goal is to have great coverage for a great price.
-We come across a lot of individuals that believe getting the lowest premium is the goal, but it really isn't!
+In order to make the most of the 2024 enrollment season for 2025 plans, your goal is to have great coverage for a great price.
+We come across a lot of individuals who believe getting the lowest premium is the goal, but it really isn't!

 You also have deductibles, coinsurance, and copays.
 Don’t make the mistake of choosing a plan for its low monthly premium only to find out later that your deductible is very high.